Characteristics of the Sport

 Match Considerations - Fuel and Fluid

 Football matches place reasonable demands on both fluid and carbohydrate stores of players.
 Studies have reported low muscle glycogen levels in players after a match – sometimes with significant depletion occurring by half-time.
 Players with depleted muscle glycogen stores had a lower average speed and covered less ground than their team-mates in the second half of the match.
 Studies show that strategies to increase carbohydrate supplies – both eating a high carbohydrate diet in the days before a match and drinking carbohydrate containing fluid such as sports drink during the match, keep players running faster and further in the second half.
 In another study, high carbohydrate eating/drinking tactics helped the players to make fewer errors.

 Sweat losses of 1.0-2.5 litres over a 90-minute game in cool conditions and approximately 4 litres during hot conditions have been reported in some studies.
 However, the reported fluid intake of players is typically less than half of the sweat rate.
-We have been interested to monitor fluid losses and drinking patterns of AIS football players in training and in matches; in a variety of weather conditions.
-We found considerable variation between sweat rates and drinking rates of individual players - some drank well, but many needed encouragement.
 It has been suggested that fluid intake during competition is limited by the rules of the game, which only allow players to drink at half-time when they leave the pitch.
-However, our results show that players also become dehydrated at training sessions when these rules don't apply.

-This fact sheet is based on AIS / National team athletes and is therefore specific to these athletes.
-Written by AIS Sports Nutrition, last updated August 2009. © Australian Sports Commission.
+This fact sheet is based on National team athletes and is therefore specific to these athletes.
+Written by AIS Sports Nutrition, last updated October 2013. © Australian Sports Commission.